-However, additional reforms and enforcement activities are necessary to address the growing threat of Internet piracy, the on-going problems with hard copy (optical disc) piracy at street markets (in Almaty, Shymkent and Atyrau, in particular, and elsewhere across Kazakhstan), and, for the software industry, to stop the prevalent sale of preinstalled pirated software on computers.
+Enforcement activity needs to target the growing threat of Internet piracy, the on-going problems with hard copy (optical disc) piracy at street markets (in Almaty, Shymkent and Atyrau, in particular, and elsewhere across Kazakhstan), and, in the software industry, the common phenomena of unlicensed software use among enterprises and the prevalent sale of pre-installed pirated software on computers.
+Another form of counterfeiting has emerged in the past two years: the sale of fake stickers ("certificates of authenticity") that rights holders place on some software products.
+The Government of Kazakhstan should address these varying forms of piracy and counterfeiting.
 Reports persist that organized crime syndicates are responsible for the high piracy levels; enforcement against this problem can only be addressed with effective criminal measures.
 The development of a modern IPR regime in Kazakhstan will benefit local as well as foreign rights holders.